zhanggianluca/ShorthandConverter/README.md

 ![](page4.png)

-## Extension - included it on page four
+## Extension - include this on page four

 1. Complete this with your elbow partner in class.
 2. Take a few minutes to come up with three additional html elements and style them in your own code for one of the files or start a new file completely.
 Use HTML comments to clearly label this area in your page.